 Lending to the picturesque landscape, there are few large hotels in the area.
 The average visitor instead opts for a quaint bed-and-breakfast.
 They spend a day or two wandering the small villages.
-Take in one or two of the hundreds of walking trails in the area.
-Visit a waterfall, a ruin, or a museum.
-Then, they may take a historic steamer across the Ullswater or a cruise on Windermere.
+Then they take in a few of the walking trails in the area.
+They may visit a waterfall, a ruin, or a museum.
+Then, they take a historic steamer across the Ullswater or a cruise on Windermere.

 Why is the Lake District a Unesco World Heritage Site?

-Designated a Unesco World Heritage Site in 2017, for its outstanding universal value to humanity.
-Selected for this honor for several reasons, but primarily because of area’s long history of “combined works of nature and man.”
+Designated a UNESCO World Heritage Site in 2017, the Lake District was selected for this honor for several reasons, but primarily because of area’s long history of “combined works of nature and man.”